Wallet3/Wallet3/README.md

 3. Copy `configs/providers.example.json` to `configs/providers.json`, `secret.example.ts` to `secret.ts`.
 4. Fill valid provider urls in `configs/providers.json`.
 5. Launch with `yarn ios`

+## Note
+The configuration file is not included in the source code.

+This project is not a free open-source project and does not have any open-source License.
+The code here is for security audit purposes only.
+Any unauthorized use of the code is illegal.
+Unless official paid authorization is obtained from the authorities, all legal actions will be taken.